rainlab/pages-plugin/README.md

 # Pages plugin

-> Warning: This is a BETA version of the plugin.
-Use it at your own risk.
-The current version doesn't support editing content files, using placeholders and code snippets.
-The implemented parts are the Static Pages, Menus and Breadcrumbs.

 This plugin allows end users to create and edit static pages and menus with a simple WYSIWYG user interface.

 ## Managing static pages